Berthe Morisot: Style and technique

-Morisot creates a sense of space and depth through the use of color.
-Although her color palette was somewhat limited, her fellow impressionists regarded her as a "virtuoso colorist".
-She typically made expansive use of white to create a sense of transparency, whether used as a pure white or mixed with other colors.
-In her large painting The Cherry Tree, the colors are more vivid but still emphasize the form.
+Morisot created a sense of space and depth through the use of colour.
+Although her colour palette was somewhat limited, her fellow impressionists regarded her as a "virtuoso colourist".
+She typically made expansive use of white to create a sense of transparency, whether used as a pure white or mixed with other colours.
+In her large painting The Cherry Tree, the colours are more vivid but still emphasise the form.

-Inspired by Manet's drawings, she kept the use of color to a minimum when constructing a motif.
-Responding to the experiments conducted by Manet and Edgar Degas, Morisot used barely tinted whites to harmonize the paintings.
-Like Degas, she played with three media simultaneously in one painting: watercolor, pastel, and oil paints.
+Inspired by Manet's drawings, she kept the use of colour to a minimum when constructing a motif.
+Responding to the experiments conducted by Manet and Edgar Degas, Morisot used barely tinted whites to harmonise the paintings.
+Like Degas, she played with three media simultaneously in one painting: watercolour, pastels, and oil paints.
 In the second half of her career, she learned from Renoir by mimicking his motifs.
 She also shared with Renoir an interest in keeping a balance between the density of figures and the atmospheric traits of light in her later works.